 2. Trade During the Pandemic – Think Ahead

 During turmoil times, both bad and good stocks are bearish.
-In time, however, the good stocks will eventually become bullish, while the bad stocks will remain down.
+However, in time, the good stocks will eventually become bullish, while the bad stocks will remain down.

 For beginners, forex might seem very unpredictable and confusing.
 Being said that, we highly recommend that you don’t just “jump into” the stock market and hope for the best.